-Can I Make my own DIY Slow Feeder Dog Bowls?
+Can I Make my own DIY Slow Feeder Dog Bowl?

-When you have a regular dog dish or dog bowl, be it ceramic or stainless steel dog bowls, you do not have to buy a new dog bowl just to provide your dog with a slow-feeder dog bowl.
+When you have a regular dog dish or dog bowl, be it ceramic or stainless steel, you do not have to buy a new dog bowl just to provide your dog with a slow feeder.
 You can actually make your own DIY slow-feed bowls, and you have two options here.

 One way to create your DIY slow feeders is by buying a dog bowl insert or accessory that would turn any dog bowl into a slow feeder.

 Nine DIY Slow-Feeder Dog Bowls